 Interested in living in Greece for a year, five years or forever?

-Anyone with citizenship from the 27 EU member states, Iceland, Liechtenstein, Norway or Switzerland has the right to live and work in Greece.
 Non-EU citizens — without a spouse-child relationship to a Greek/EU citizen and without possibility to acquire dual citizenship with the EU — wishing to retire in Greece or otherwise live in Greece without working can apply for a Greek residence permit based on independent income or funds from outside the country via retirement benefits or a pension, virtual job, business, savings or grants.
 It is not a work permit.

 If this permit does not suit your situation, see “How non-EU citizens can get a visa and permit to live and work in Greece” to learn about other possible options in acquiring a residence and work permit.